mklarqvist/tachyon/README.md

 | Forward strand | A             | B                 |
 | Reverse strand | C             | D                 |

+In the biallelic case, only one P-value is reported becuase of symmetry.
 If the site is not biallelic then each individual allele is computed separately.

 Using the example dataset, we can compute those fields that are not already available by passing the flag `-X`

 ```bash
 tachyon view -i example_dataset.yon -GHX